tperrelli/laravel-vuejs-crypto/README.md

 `./vendor/bin/phpunit`

+Or, if you rather see some interface tests working, just run the following

+`npm run test`

 ## Serving the application

 Now that we have the application fully installed, we need to serve it.
 Let's do it!